scds/intro-regex/lessons/lesson1.md

 ### Digits

-The \d metacharacter matches any digit character (0-9).
+The `\d` metacharacter matches any digit character (0-9).

 <img src="../assets/img/basic8.png" width="100%" style="border: 2px solid #000;" alt="The number '1' is matched.">

-Like with whitespace, \D searches for any **non**-digit character.
+Like with whitespace, `\D` searches for any **non**-digit character.

 <img src="../assets/img/basic9.png" width="100%" style="border: 2px solid #000;" alt="Every character except the digit '1' is matched.">

 ## Character Sets and Ranges

 You can also create your own character sets for which characters to match using square brackets.
-Do not separate these characters by spaces or commas, otherwise the RegEx will also search for all occurrences of " " and "," as well.
+Do not separate these characters by spaces or commas, otherwise the RegEx will also search for all occurrences of " " (space) and `,` as well.

 <img src="../assets/img/basic10.png" width="100%" style="border: 2px solid #000;" alt="The letters 'a', 'b', 'c', and 'd' are matched everywhere they occur.">